-Introducing North Solomons Province
+Welcome to North Solomons Province

-This province is best known for its tumultuous history.
-Until the secessionist rebellion, it had the most productive economy, best education and well-run government.
+This region is best known for its tumultuous history.
+Until the secessionist rebellion, it had the most productive economy, best education and a well-run government.
 Between 1972 and its 1989 closure, the Panguna mine made 45% of PNG’s export earnings.
 But ‘the Crisis’ shattered all progress and much infrastructure was devastated.